 I work outside my core model evaluation area in research to better help us understand catastrophe risk.
 I was delighted to have been given a Visiting Research Fellow position where I studied for my BSc and PhD at the Department of Meteorology at the University of Reading as of May 2017.
+Current and previous research papers can be seen below.

 Below are some of the research topics in which I am engaged at the moment: